The Realities of Parenthood Via Egg Donation: Will the Baby Feel Like Mine?

-It is very normal for this route of treatment to lead to some deep questions about the genetic link between mother and child and how much it really matters when it comes to forming lasting bonds with your children.
-We understand that the desire to see yourself in your child is deeply rooted, and that realizing a child without your genes may not share your physical and behavioral traits is a tough pill to swallow.
-It’s okay to be sad about this and to take some time to grieve that your family building plans may not have panned out the way you would have hoped.
-That said, the absence of a genetic bond does not mean the absence of a bond entirely.
+We understand that the desire to see yourself and your significant other in your child is deeply rooted, and realizing a child may not share the physical and behavioral traits of you and your significant other can take time to accept.
+For intended mothers, it’s OK to be sad about this and take some time to come to terms with the fact that your family building plans may not have materialized the way you had always envisioned them.
+However, the absence of a genetic bond does not mean the absence of a bond.

-Understand that the most important thing a child needs to thrive is love.
-The love that you will provide your child, born of donated genetics or not, is what will help this child to prosper.
-In many cases the love for a child born of nontraditional routes may be even stronger, given that the road to get to that child was even longer.
-Children born of any form of Assisted Reproductive Technologies (ART) are never the result of an unplanned or accidental pregnancy and are always born out of deep desire.
-In these cases the parents are deeply connected to the child that will be born long before the child is ever conceived.
+Love is the most important thing a child needs to thrive.
+The love that you will provide your child, whether born of donated genetics or not, is what will help your child prosper.
+In many cases, the love for a child born of nontraditional routes may be even stronger than traditional routes given that the road to get that child was longer.
+Children born of any form of assisted reproductive technology (ART) are never the result of an unplanned or accidental pregnancy and are always born out of deep desire and intention.
+In these cases, you form a deep connection to your child long before conception.

-The most important thing to remember in this situation is that undue stress around the time of your embryo transfer may impact the likelihood of a positive result.
-It is important to take your time and consider your feelings and emotions about donated genetics in their entirety before you start your IVF cycle.
+If you’re a woman accepting an egg, the most important thing to remember is that undue stress around the time of your embryo transfer may impact the likelihood of a positive result.
+Take your time and consider your feelings and emotions about donated genetics in their entirety before you start your in vitro fertilization cycle.

 If you have additional questions, concerns or worries about the potential bond you will form with your child, you can schedule some time to talk to Dr. Kim Bergman, a licensed psychologist and senior partner at Growing Generations, by sending an email to firstname.lastname@example.org.